markmoxon/elite-over-econet/2-assembled-output/README.txt

 1. Create a $.EliteGame directory on the server and copy all the files from
-DFS directory G to there
+DFS directory G (on both drive 0 and drive 2) to there

 2. Create a $.EliteGame.D directory on
 the server and copy all the files from